SatrunsDream/DSC148-Project/README.md

 * Are your conclusions similar or different from existing work?
 * What’s the major novelty of your work?

+Note -> Originally, we had decided to do a 'basic' predict home prices model, however, this has been done billions of times, so we decided to change our question to make it unique.

 ## 5. Result
 ### 5.1 Comparison
 * Does your proposed method outperform the baselines?